CLASSIC AESTHETICS AND SUBTLY GRAPHIC DETAILS CREATE A COMFORTABLY MODERN LOOK

 The handle is centered on tall cabinet fronts, such as Pax fronts or pantry cabinets .
 You will have a visible division line on the front, creating a split where the handle is placed which means that the handle will be mirrored symmetrically.

-The remaining three countertops are all in Fenix NTM in either grey in color 0718 Grigio Londra with white laminate on the backside, black in color 0720 Nero Ingo with black laminate on the backside; and both with edges matching the front color.
-The fourth and last countertop is light grey in color 0725 Grigio Efeso with white laminate on the back, but with edges in wood; Oregon Pine.
+The remaining three countertops are all in Fenix NTM in either gray in color 0718 Grigio Londra with white laminate on the backside, black in color 0720 Nero Ingo with black laminate on the backside; and both with edges matching the front color.
+The fourth and last countertop is light gray in color 0725 Grigio Efeso with white laminate on the back, but with edges in wood; Oregon Pine.

 After graduation from The Royal Danish Academy of Fine Arts – The School of Design in 1997, Cecilie Manz founded her own studio in Copenhagen in 1998.
 Here, Cecilie Manz designs furniture, glass, lamps and related products, mainly for the home.
 Cecilie Manz is the recipient of several grants, e.g. the Thorvald Bindesbøll Medal 2011, Kunstpreis Berlin 2008, The Danish Crown Prince Couples Cultural Award 2014, and latest MAISON&OBJET PARIS chose to celebrate the talent of the designer with the award; Designer of The Year 2018.